 Robin made no effort to be quiet climbing the steps and walking the short hallway but hesitated when she got to the door.
 She had been in there before, usually just to drop off mail or something Olive had left at the bar.
 She knocked softly.
 “Olive?” she called.
 Nothing.
 Then louder, “Olive?”
 She tried the knob-of course it was unlocked-and stuck her head in cautiously.
 “Olive?”
 The door opened into a small living room furnished with cast-offs and discards, an old stained couch, a sun-bleached table with a chunk of wood under one leg, and an overstuffed chair that definitely looked like it had been picked off the curb.
 The table was as far into the place as Robin had ever been.
 She listened hard, trying to will a sound that would preclude her having to venture any farther.
 Nothing.
 Dead still.

 A growing sense of dread dragged at her feet as she crossed the room through the open archway into the spartan bedroom.
-Alley light filtered in through a dirty window that faced the gray block wall of the building next door.
+Alley light filtered in through a grimy window that faced the gray block wall of the building next door.
 The bed headed opposite her and Robin could see Olive on her side, bare feet glowing white like bones out of the legs of her black jeans.
 As she got closer Robin realized that she was creeping almost on her toes, being as silent as she could.
 The girl’s dark shirt was riding up in the back revealing her backbone’s sharp knuckles.

 Most of Olive’s face was hidden, shrouded by her long, lank hair.
 Holding her breath, Robin leaned over, then closer looking, looking…then sighed with relief as she saw the girl’s hair where it covered her mouth, moving back and forth gently in tandem with her shallow breaths.
 “Thank god”, she whispered, straightening up.
 Then, once relieved, she slipped into a previous life, scanning the floor around the bed for foil, a pipe, a belt, lighters…anything that might tell a story of a fix, a shot, a smoke.
 Nothing.
 She opened the single drawer on the bed stand and under a towel there was…well… Robin smiled even as she felt the heat rise in her face.
 What a woman did in her own bed was her business, she thought, covering it back with the towel.
 But nothing else.